 \subsection{Formulation}

 Given an image \(\mathcal{I}\) and a binary mask \(\mathcal{M}\) denoting the region of interest, we predict the material label \(l\) by fusing \textit{vision} and \textit{language} foundation model priors.
-Let \(\mathcal{T}\) represent a text descriptor of material properties (e.g., "porous ceramic with matte finish") generated offline for each class.
+Let \(\mathcal{T}\) denote the image-specific material text description generated by a vision-language model from the masked image $(\mathcal{I}\circ\mathcal{M})$ and the corresponding textual instruction.
 The prediction is formulated as:

 where \(\mathcal{E}_{\text{vis}}\) extracts visual features from the masked region and \(\mathcal{E}_{\text{txt}}\) encodes textual material descriptors.

 \paragraph{Vision Prior Stream} extracts dense features using a frozen vision foundation model \(\phi_{\text{vis}}\):